 8. Repeat the process

 After successfully implementing a new process, it’s time to find other ways to improve.
+The benchmarking process is one of continual improvement and iteration.
 Review the new processes you’ve implemented and see if there are any changes that need to be made.
 If everything is running smoothly, look to other areas or more ambitious projects that you may want to benchmark and start the process again.